-Some LBCC programs have stringent admission requirements, which have been set to administer the college's resources effectively and to ensure that each student has a reasonable chance of success.
+Some LBCC programs have stringent admission requirements, which were set to administer the college's resources effectively and to ensure that each student has a reasonable chance of success.
 These programs include:

 - Dental Assisting

-- Public Safety Dispatcher

-- Nursing/Practical Nursing
+- Nursing

-- Radiologic Technology

 - Pharmacy Technician

+- · Phlebotomy

+- · Radiologic Technology

 - Veterinary Technology

-- Phlebotomy

 Special admission programs often require prerequisite courses or skills assessments.
 Placement scores used as assessment for special admission programs are valid for five years.
-Qualified in-district applicants receive priority in the selection process.
+For most programs, qualified in-district applicants receive priority in the selection process.
 (Note: The LBCC district does not include all of Linn and Benton counties.)
-For a bulletin on these programs or for further information, call or e-mail the Admissions Office.

-A student who is denied entry into a special admission program may appeal by filing a petition, available in the Admissions Office.
-Petitions are reviewed by three faculty members, who make recommendations to the Director of Enrollment Management.
+A student who does not meet a requirement for a special admission program may appeal by filing a petition, available in the Admissions Office.
+Petitions are reviewed by faculty members, who make recommendations to the Associate Dean of Enrollment Management.

-The application dates and deadlines are subject to change.
-Please contact the Admissions Office/First Stop Center for the current program bulletin.
-Application materials for each program must be downloaded from the Admissions: Forms web site.
+Requirements, application dates and deadlines are subject to annual change.
+Admission requirements and application materials for each program must be downloaded from the Admissions: Forms Web site: www.linnbenton.edu/admissions.
+Click on "Forms" and select program from the list.